CERN-CERT/pam_2fa/README.md

  - What you know: user account password ( standard PAM modules )
  - What you have (pick one of): (PAM 2FA)
   * A Google Authenticator Application on your phone
-  * A Phone Number capable of receiving SMS
   * A Yubikey

 ## Requirement(s)